EYA helps youth cultivate a lifelong love for nature and grow environmental leadership skills.

 Founded in 1989, EYA engages and empowers youth to create meaningful, positive change for our community and environmental health.
-Our programs cultivate transformative nature experiences for youth in urban spaces to foster community connectedness, build environmental stewardship skills, and enhance well-being and access to green space in Vancouver.
+Our programs create transformative, low-barrier nature experiences for youth in urban spaces to foster community connectedness, build environmental stewardship skills, and enhance wellbeing and access to wild natural spaces in Vancouver.

-Each year, EYA engages over 1,000 youth in free classroom, after-school, and weekend programs, providing hands-on nature experiences and outdoor environmental education in an urban setting.
+Each year, EYA engages over 1,000 youth in free multi-week programs at schools and our outdoor programming site in Strathcona Community Gardens, providing hands-on nature experiences and environmental skill-building in an urban setting.

 Native Plant Nursery - engaging inner city youth to grow and distribute thousands of free native plants, trees, and shrubs to support a network of wildlife gardens across the city.

-Pollinator Stewardship - engaging youth to learn to design, plant, and maintain urban pollinator habitat and raise and give away hundreds of native pollinator cocoons each year to schools and community groups.
+Pollinator Stewardship - engaging youth volunteers to design, plant, and maintain urban pollinator habitat and raise and give away hundreds of native pollinator cocoons each year to schools and community groups.

-Wild Mind School - working with teachers to deliver a 4-series classroom program urban biodiversity, taking biology out of the textbook and into the schoolyard.
+Wild Mind - working with teachers to deliver a 4-series classroom program on urban biodiversity, taking biology out of the textbook and into the schoolyard.